Pentax ME

+ME and MX models were Pentax's response to a new trend towards compactness in SLR cameras, which began with the launch of the Olympus OM-1 in 1972.
+In fact, an ME is even smaller than an OM-1.

+Overview

 The Pentax ME had a 0.97× viewfinder, covering 92% of the field.
 The finder screen was fixed, with a split image and a microprism ring in the center.
 The shutter speed chosen by the camera was displayed in the finder, the aperture was not.

 There was a hot shoe on the top of the prism and a self-timer.
 The selector around the release button had four positions: L (lock), Auto, 100X (1/100, X sync) and B. The Pentax ME could attach an external winder ME I (1.5 i/s) or the later ME II (2i/s).
 The Pentax ME could also mount a Dial Data ME databack, or the later Digital Data M databack via a cord adapter.

 The lenses were interchangeable with the K bayonet mount.
 Together with the ME and MX was introduced the SMC Pentax-M series of compact lenses.

 The Pentax ME existed in chrome or black finish, and a limited edition called ME SE had a brown leather covering with the chrome finish.

 It was followed in 1979 by the more advanced Pentax ME Super and the cheaper Pentax MV.